Filing for Divorce in Placer County?

-Providing Strong Representation across Roseville, Sacramento & Surrounding Areas
+Strong Legal Representation in Roseville, Sacramento & the Surrounding Areas

 No one enters into marriage thinking that the relationship will end.
 However, it happens far more often than most people would think.
-Dissolution of marriage, more commonly known as a divorce, terminates the spouses’ marriage and resolves all issues between the parties, including property and debt division, spousal and child support, and child custody.
+Dissolution of marriage, more commonly known as a divorce, terminates the spouses’ marriage and resolves all issues between the parties.

 There are only two legal grounds in which the California courts will grant a dissolution of marriage.
 The first is permanent legal incapacity to make decisions, which must be proven.
 The more common grounds for dissolution is that there are irreconcilable differences between the parties and the marriage cannot be saved.

 In order to file for dissolution in California, at least one of the parties must reside in the state of California for at least six months immediately prior to filing.
-You then are permitted to file for dissolution in the county in which you have lived for the previous three months.
+You then are permitted to file for dissolution in the county in which you have lived for the previous three months – in your case, likely Placer County.

 Filing for dissolution is simply the first step.
 Often, mediation can be a good choice to resolve any issues that arise during this process.
 It takes a minimum of six months and one day from the date that you or your spouse is served with the summons and petition to the time the court can grant a judgment of dissolution.
 The attorneys at Cecil Cianci Law, PC are here to assist you through every stage of the process.